Eastern Europe: Since 1989

 In the case of fiscal policy, the legislative, the executive and other state organs (Budget Council, Economic and Social Council) define and manage the budgeting.
 The average government debt in the countries is nearly 44%, but the deviation is great because the lowest figure is close to 10% but the highest is 97%.
 The trend shows that the sovereign debt ratio to GDP in most countries has been rising.
 Only three countries are affected by high government debt: Croatia, Hungary and Slovenia (over 70% of the GDP), while Slovakia and Poland fulfill the Maastricht requirement but only 10% below the threshold.
 The contribution to cover the finances for common needs is declared, the principle of just tax burden-sharing is supplemented sometimes with special aspects.
 Tax revenues expose typically 15–19 % of the GDP, and rates above 20% only rarely can be found.

 The state audit of the government budget and expenditures is an essential control element in public finances and an important part of the concept of checks and balances.
 The central banks are independent state institutions, which possess a monopoly on managing and implementing a state's or federation's monetary policy.
 Besides monetary policy, some of them even perform the supervision of the financial intermediary system.
 In the case of a price stability function, the inflation rate, in the examined area, relatively quickly dropped to below 5% by 2000.
 In monetary policy the differences are based on the euro-zone: Estonia, Latvia, Lithuania, Slovakia, Slovenia use the common currency.
 The economies of this decade – similar to the previous one – show a moderate inflation.
-As a new phenomenon, a slight negative inflation (deflation) appeared in this decade in several countries (Croatia, Estonia, Hungary, Poland, Romania, Slovakia, and Slovenia), which demonstrates sensitivity regarding international developments.
+As a new phenomenon, a slight negative inflation (deflation) appeared in that decade in several countries (Croatia, Estonia, Hungary, Poland, Romania, Slovakia, and Slovenia), which demonstrates sensitivity regarding international developments.
 The majority of the constitutions determine the national currency, legal tender or monetary unit.
 The local currency exchange rate to the U.S. dollar shows that drastic interventions were not necessary.
-National wealth or assets are the property of the state and/or local governments and, as an exclusive property, the management and protection of them aim at serving the public interest.
+National wealth or assets are the property of the state or local governments and, as an exclusive property, the management and protection of them aim at serving the public interest.